How Much Does LASIK Eye Surgery Cost?

 Bait and Switch

 We’ve all been victims of the ol’ bait and switch at one time or another.
 Maybe you saw an advertisement for a great price on the car you’d been looking to purchase only to find out when you got to the dealership that there was only one car at that price (which had already been sold), and all the others were at priced much higher.
 Or the price advertised was for a base model.
 If you wanted power windows, locks, and a CD player, you’d wind up paying the price that every other dealership is asking.
+Find expert advice right here on how to make sure you’re not overpaying for LASIK, how ophthalmologists determine the cost of your treatment as well as how to identify low or high-quality LASIK procedures.

 Many eye surgery clinics, hurt by low demand during the economic downturn, also offer prices that seem too good to be true.
 As with the car you covet, they probably are.
-When you see LASIK eye surgery offered at discount or bargain prices, be sure to ask plenty of questions about the total cost of the procedure including, pre-operative testing, facility fees and any other extra fees such as followup visits.
+When you see LASIK eye surgery offered at discount or bargain prices, be sure to ask plenty of questions about the total cost of LASIK including, pre-operative testing, facility fees and any other extra fees such as followup visits.
 It’s also a good idea to ask for an estimate in writing.

 You Get What You Pay For